ScilifelabDataCentre/Anubis/README.md

 `allow_xxx`.

-CouchDB documents are edited using a `with` context manager called `XxxSaver`, which are subclasses of the general `BaseSaver`.
+CouchDB documents are edited using a `with` context manager called `XxxSaver`, which is a subclass of `BaseSaver`.
 The context manager takes care of saving the document and the log entry for the edit.

 The CouchDB design documents (indexes) are defined in `init` functions of the relevant source code file, which are called from `app` at